Fields generated by points on superelliptic curves: Lower bounds for

-In other words, this lemma gives us that each choice of $g(t)$, $h(t)$ coincides with at most a constant number of other choices.
+Finally, we observe that since the degrees of $g$ and $h$ are fixed, $u = u_0$ must be a constant.
+Moreover, since we also require the leading coefficients of either $g,g'$ or $h,h'$ to be fixed, we must have $u=1$.
+Therefore, the ideal $(g-f(\gamma_0)^{1/m}h)$ can come from at most one $g,h$ satisfying the hypotheses. \end{proof}

+When $m \mid n$, the restrictions imposed in \eqref{eq:restrictions_m|n} and the definition of $P_{f,n}(Y)$ fix the degrees of $g$ and $h$ and the leading coefficient of $g$ such that the hypotheses of Lemma \ref{lem:poly_mult} are satisfied.
+Thus each choice of $g(t)$ and $h(t)$ coincides with at most finitely many others.
+The same is true for the $m \nmid n$ case.
 Thus we can give a count for the number of $F(t)$ in $P_{f,n}(Y)$ based on the number of choices for $g(t)$ and $h(t)$.
-More precisely, $\# P_{f,n}(Y) \asymp Y^c$ where we define $c$ as follows:
+More precisely, $\# P_{f,n}(Y) \asymp Y^c$ where $c$ is defined as follows.

 In the case where $m\mid n$, we have

 In the case where $m\nmid n$, we have